anyakeller/bootcamp-project-2/README.md

 - Easy to access api system

 ## HowTo
+- To register a parent, their child, assign the child days to attend, and register more children, use the form in the bottom right corner labeled "Begin Registration".
+- Data will be displayed on the home route.
+- Details about a child can be viewed and edited by clicking on a child's name in week view

+## Run
 To run the app locally, node must be installed in your terminal.
 Run the following to initialize:
 ``` bash